YuvamKumarSWE/CSGH5/README.md

 ### **Core Functionality**

-CSGH5 transforms the overwhelming task of consolidating learning materials into a seamless, intelligent workflow:
+StudyForgeAI transforms the overwhelming task of consolidating learning materials into a seamless, intelligent workflow:

 1. **Multi-Modal Content Ingestion**: Users can upload PDFs, paste URLs to web articles, provide YouTube video links, and input raw text—all simultaneously through an intuitive dashboard
 2. **Intelligent Content Extraction**: The system employs specialized extraction engines for each content type, preserving context and structure